Kettlebell Training For Hikers And Backpackers

-Just about all human movement breaks down into a simple primary functions.
+Just about all human movement breaks down into simple primary functions.
 As long as you do some variation of each regularly you will be training the whole body.
 Since many of the kettlebell movements combine these movement patterns you get a lot of bang for your training buck.

 Squat - Squatting is a combination of knee and hip flexion.
-Think getting up from the toilet.
+Think of getting up from the toilet.

-Lunge - Lunging in single leg dominant movements.
-The carry over to hiking is great as every step is one leg at a time.
+Lunge - Lunging in single-leg dominant movements.
+The carry-over to hiking is great as every step is one leg at a time.

 Push - This is pushing with the upper body.
-Examples are push ups or pressing a bag overhead to put it in the overhead compartment in a plane.
+Examples are push-ups or pressing a bag overhead to put it in the overhead compartment in a plane.

 Carry - This is just moving while carrying weight.
-Most exercises are static but in the real world we need to carry things.
+Most exercises are static but in the real world, we need to carry things.
 Whether it is a heavy backpack or doing the grocery run in one trip, loaded carries are part of life.

 Kettlebell And Bodyweight Exercises

-Kettlebell training is broken up into ballistic and grinding exercise.
+Kettlebell training is broken up into ballistic and grinding exercises.
 Ballistic movements are fast and explosive while the grinding movements are slow.
 Both should be done with control but there are unique differences that yield different training effects.
 Most bodyweight exercises would fit into the grinding category unless you are adding in some form of jumping or bounding.